-I have recently returned from five days at SAS Global Forum in Las Vegas.
+I recently returned from a five-day conference in Las Vegas.
 On the way there, I finally had time to read a classic statistical paper: Bayer and Diaconis (1992) describes how many shuffles are needed to randomize a deck of cards.
-Their famous result that it takes seven shuffles to randomize a 52-card deck is known as "the bane of bridge players" because the result motivated many bridge clubs to switch from hand shuffling to computer generated shuffling.
+Their famous result that it takes seven shuffles to randomize a 52-card deck is known as "the bane of bridge players" because the result motivated many bridge clubs to switch from hand shuffling to computer-generated shuffling.
 Casual bridge players also blame this result for "slowing down the game" while the cards are shuffled more times than seems intuitively necessary.

 In the second paragraph of the paper, Bayer and Diaconis introduce a "mathematically precise model of shuffling," which is known as the Gilbert-Shannon-Reeds (GSR) model.
 This model is known to be a "good description of the way real people shuffle real cards."
 (See Diaconis (1988) and the references at the end of this article.)
 This article describes how to implement GSR shuffling model in SAS/IML software.